DigiConstructLab-TU-Delft/AiC-Ontology/README.md

 ├── OOPSevaluation/      # Results and HTML page of the OntOlogy Pitfall Scanner!
 (OOPS!)
-├── provenance/          # Provenance metadata about how the page was generated ├── resources/           # Images, CSS, JS used by documentation ├── webvowl/             # HTML, CSS and JS for WebVOVL visualisation ├── README.md            # This file
+├── provenance/          # Provenance metadata about how the page was generated ├── resources/           # Images, CSS, JS used by documentation ├── webvowl/             # HTML, CSS and JS for WebVOWL visualisation ├── README.md            # This file
 ```